 UPDATE November 2021:

-With the subscription Pret can gather data much faster and in greater volume.
+With the subscription and apps Pret can gather data much faster and in greater volume.
 But there are MANY complaints on Social Media that makes it hard to unsubscribe, or when they unsubscribed Pret still continues to draw money from bank accounts, or Pret draws money a day BEFORE the expiry date when people try to unsubscribe etc. There are LOTS of complaints about the expiry dates on social media and I did an extra blog entry with some of the poignant complaints: Pret’s Continued Coffee Subscription Rip-Off.
 This technical “glitch” doesn’t look like a glitch, but a desperate attempt to keep drawing money and make unsubscribing challenging.
 Customers are sent in a loop when they try to cancel, or they wait for an email for days, Pret doesn’t pick up the phone, if they do pick up, the conversation is suddenly terminated … all in the name of “technical issues”.

 More complaints.
 People can’t even delete their card details after unsubscribing!
 Pret needs a lesson in GDPR and a consumer watchdog to take a closer look at Pret as they’re always trying the dodgy thing until caught!